rachelkhoriander/tech-task/tutorial/auth_with_github.md

 ### Building the Main Page

-If the login is successful, we will display the main page with the **Sign Out with GitHub** button.
+If the login is successful, we will display the main page with the **Sign Out** button.

 ```php
 <?php